ZenithFluff/Forza-Horizon-Discord-Rich-Presence/README.md

 - **OpenXBL:** Update frequency is optimized to preserve your free API limits.
 - **100% Safe:** No game file modifications or memory hooking/reading involved.

+## Reporting Unknown Cars
+ ⚠️ In Forza Horizon 6 some cars are not recognized because I don't have the database for them yet.
+ Please consider report missing cars directly in app to help speed up the process.
 ## Acknowledgements

 - **CringeGaming** — for testing assistance during development